khanlab/Khanlab_Tutorials/README.md

   * Resources for learning GIT in detail

 * Giraffe : Nov 8
-  * Graphical Interface for Reproducible Analysis oF workFlow Experiments - (Dimuthu)
+  * Graphical Interface for Reproducible Analysis oF workFlow Experiments

 ---- ---- ----